Investor RelationsCorporate Governance

-In its review of the financial statements of CRCT Group for FY 2017, the AC had discussed with Management the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements and also considered the clarity of key disclosures in the financial statements.
-The AC reviewed, among other matters, the following key audit matters as reported by the external auditors for the financial year ended 31 December 2017.
+In its review of the financial statements of CRCT Group for FY 2018, the AC has discussed with Management the accounting principles that were applied and their judgement of items that might affect the integrity of the financial statements and also considered the clarity of key disclosures in the financial statements.
+The AC reviewed the following key audit matter as reported by the external auditors for FY 2018.

 Changes to the accounting standards and accounting issues which have a direct impact on the financial statements were reported to and discussed with the AC at its meetings.

 The Manager confirms, on behalf of CRCT, that CRCT complies with Rule 712 and Rule 715 of the Listing Manual.

 Principle 13: The company should establish an effective internal audit function that is adequately resourced and independent of the activities it audits.